Starting a project management career: Free ebook

 The current economic climate is to a great extent ‘dictating’ the decisions businesses make about whether to undertake projects, especially given their attendant risks and financial commitments.
 Consequently, employment opportunities in the field of project management are highly competitive.
 It is vital for an individual hoping to succeed in this challenging industry to demonstrate a firm grasp of the ways projects can be efficiently managed.

 If you have coped well in situations in which you assumed considerable responsibility or coordinated a series of complex activities, this can also prove advantageous.
-In addition, you should give careful consideration to the possibility of attending training, in order to help complement experience gained in the workplace.
+In addition, you should consider the possibility of attending training, to help complement experience gained in the workplace.

 While project management courses are not intended to be alternatives to first-hand experience, they consolidate your knowledge and equip you with a structured way of working.
 They boost your confidence and help you to avoid a skills gap further on down the line as your career progresses.